XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/tickets.md

 ## Background

 [Transactions](transaction-basics.html) have sequence numbers so that any given transaction can execute no more than once.
 Sequence numbers also make sure any given transaction is unique: if you send the exact same amount of money to the same person multiple times, the Sequence Number is one detail that is guaranteed to be different each time.
-Finally, Sequence Numbers provide an elegant way to put transactions in a consistent order, even if some of them tarrive out of order when sent throughout the network.
+Finally, Sequence Numbers provide an elegant way to put transactions in a consistent order, even if some of them arrive out of order when sent throughout the network.

 However, there are some situations where sequence numbers are too limiting.
 For example: